 What home insurance often doesn’t include compared to cycle insurance

 Policy wording can often be a minefield to understand.
-We have made ours as simple and clear as possible, not all insurers do.
-One particular area which causes confusion is the cover and exclusions for ‘cycles’.
+We have made ours as simple as possible; not all insurers do.
+One area that causes confusion is the cover and exclusions for ‘cycles’.
 Read your home insurance policy wording carefully, as you may find that the definition of ‘cycle’ changes to ‘sports equipment while in use’ in the exclusions section.
 It is important to check this, as it may mean you are not covered while actually riding your bike.

 Maximum cycle value

 With your home contents insurance, there will often be a limit on the value of cycles you can cover.
 This can be as low as £500.
-Assuming your bikes are worth more than this limit, they may need to be specifically declared on the home insurance policy, which can incur additional premium.
-In many cases, home insurers will decline to provide cover for high value bikes.
+Assuming your bikes are worth more than this limit, they may need to be declared explicitly on the home insurance policy, which can incur additional premiums.
+In many cases, home insurers will decline to provide cover for high-value bikes.
 Bikmo’s cycle insurance has a maximum cycle value of £30,000.

 Cover away from the home

-A large number of home insurers won’t cover you for theft or accidental damage when away from home unlike a specialist cycle insurer, which is often the time you’d need it.
+Many home insurers won’t cover you for theft or accidental damage when away from home, unlike a specialist cycle insurer, which is often the time you’d need it.
 If you currently cover your bikes under a home insurance policy, it is worth checking the underwriting guide to clarify the details around “away from home cover”.

-Home insurers often exclude damage caused when taking part in competitive or mass participation events.
+Home insurers often exclude damage caused when participating in competitive or mass participation events.
 They’ll almost certainly turn down a claim if your unlocked bike is stolen from a race transition area.

 Many cyclists assume it is only theft that they’ll need to be protected against when it comes to cycle cover.
-However at Bikmo, 49.25% of all claims come from accidental damage while riding the bike, which is a factor many home insurers don’t cover against.
+However, at Bikmo, 49.25% of all claims come from accidental damage while riding the bike, a factor many home insurers don’t cover against.